-The Company applies the equity method for the mutual shareholding of shares with Teco Image Systems Co., Ltd., and applies the treasury stock method for the investment in Teco Image Systems Co., Ltd..
+The Company applies the equity method for the mutual shareholding of shares with Teco Image Systems Co., Ltd. and applies the treasury stock method for investments on Teco Image Systems Co., Ltd..
 In calculating earnings per share, the Company recognizes Teco Image Systems Co., Ltd.'s shareholding as treasury shares which is a deduction from equity.